IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 > Note 2: In common cases, there is no direct association between findings and impressions except that they are associated with the same DiagnosticReport Resource.
 Explicit

-In addition to the common set above, there are also a number of useful optional attributes that can be included if applicable.
+In addition to the common set above, there are also a number of useful optional attributes that can be included, if applicable.

-Table 2:4.Y1.4.1.7-2: Useful Optional Attributes in Radiology Diagnostic Report
+**Table 2:4.Y1.4.1.2.1-2: Useful Optional Attributes in Radiology Diagnostic Report**

 | Report Attribute | FHIR Resource Mapping | Cardinality | Additional Constraint | Note |
 |------------------|-----------------------|-------------|-----------------------|------|